Cellulose-based Plastic is the Next Big Thing in Packaging

 IBP’s this acquisition was a part of their 10 acquisitions in 2018, which accounted for a total of $76 million in revenues.

 Shifting to a sustainable future has never been more important for companies as much as it is now.
 Consumers are in love with eco-friendly products and will start avoiding plastic products as soon as they have the alternative.

 To ride this tide of change major companies already have their projects in the works.
 Companies that are yet to adopt sustainable packaging are also exploring the ways they can make their products and their packaging sustainable.

 The important question is – are you among these companies?
 Or are you still lost about how to adapt this green shift for your products and organization?

 We conducted this research to help organizations see a bird’s eye view of the sustainable packaging industry.
 Are you interested in an in-depth (focused on your specific challenges) analysis that can help you make this shift easy?
-We’re just a message away, click here to reach out to us.
+We’re just a message away.